keithalewis/math/opm.md

 Some authors define arbitrage as a portfolio satisfying ${\xi\cdot x = 0}$ and
 ${\xi\cdot C\ge0}$ is strictly positive on some set having positive probability.
 We haven't specified a probability measure so we can't use this definition.
-Moreover, no trader would consider this to be an arbitrage.
+Moreover, no trader would consider this to be an arbitrage anyway.
 Even though the position costs nothing other than agita to put on, the above definition has nothing definite to say about how much they will make nor how likely it is they will make it.